captionpoint/CaptionPoint-Server/public/will.md

 A life with actors and I still fool myself that it’s all entrances and no exits.
 ---
 ## ALICE:
-Well.
+Well,…
+---
+## ALICE:
 You can’t have the comedies without the tragedies.
 ---
 ## REBECCA:
 I find I need more comedies the older I get.
 ---
 ## ALICE:
-You’ve always loved the comedies, mum.
+You’ve always loved the comedies, Mum.
 ---
 ## REBECCA:
-Yes but it’s the needing that surprises me in times like these.
+Yes, but it’s the *needing* that surprises me in times like these.
+---
+## REBECCA:
-Laughter must be death’s greatest defiance I think.
+Laughter must be death’s greatest defiance, I think.
 ---
 ## ELIZABETH:
 You and your daughter are the heart of this entire outfit, you know.